George S. Patton: Denazification controversy and antisemitism

+Patton continued to make numerous antisemitic comments.
+He remarked that displaced Jews were "locusts", "lower than animals", and "lost to all decency".
+In one diary entry, he wrote that Jews were "a subhuman species without any of the cultural or social refinements of our times."

+Relieved of command

-Patton attracted controversy as military governor when it was noted that several former Nazi Party members continued to hold political posts in the region.
-When responding to the press about the subject, Patton repeatedly compared Nazis to Democrats and Republicans in noting that most of the people with experience in infrastructure management had been compelled to join the party in the war, causing negative press stateside and angering Eisenhower.
-On September 28, 1945, after a heated exchange with Eisenhower over his statements, Patton was relieved of his military governorship.
-He was relieved of command of the Third Army on October 7, and in a somber change of command ceremony, Patton concluded his farewell remarks, "All good things must come to an end.
+Patton faced questions from the press about his reluctance to denazify post-war Germany, but he noted that most of the people with experience in infrastructure management had been compelled to join the party in the war.
+He compared Nazis to Democrats and Republicans, bringing negative press stateside and angering Eisenhower.
+Eisenhower ordered him to hold a press conference correcting his statements, but Patton instead repeated them.

+On 28 September 1945, after a heated exchange with Eisenhower over the denazification controversy, Patton was relieved of his military governorship.
+He was relieved of command of the Third Army on 7 October, and he concluded his farewell remarks by saying, "All good things must come to an end.
 The best thing that has ever happened to me thus far is the honor and privilege of having commanded the Third Army."
+According to Anthony Cave Brown in Bodyguard of Lies, "Patton was relieved of command of the 3rd Army by Eisenhower just after the end of the war for stating publicly that America had been fighting the wrong enemy—Germany instead of Russia."

-Patton's final assignment was to command the U.S. 15th Army, based in Bad Nauheim.
+Patton's final assignment was to command the U.S. 15th Army based in Bad Nauheim.
 The 15th Army at this point consisted only of a small headquarters staff working to compile a history of the war in Europe.
-Patton had accepted the post because of his love of history, but quickly lost interest.
+Patton had accepted the post because of his love of history, but he quickly lost interest.
 He began traveling, visiting Paris, Rennes, Chartres, Brussels, Metz, Reims, Luxembourg, and Verdun.
 Then he went to Stockholm, where he reunited with other athletes from the 1912 Olympics.
-Patton decided that he would leave his post at the 15th Army and not return to Europe once he left on December 10 for Christmas leave.
+Patton decided that he would leave his post at the 15th Army and not return to Europe once he left for Christmas leave on 10 December.
 He intended to discuss with his wife whether he would continue in a stateside post or retire from the Army.

+Eisenhower returned to the United States to become the Chief of Staff of the US Army, and Patton was appointed interim commander of US Army Europe on 11 November 1945.
+He served in the position until relieved by General Joseph T. McNarney on 26 November.